 If you donate a chair to Goodwill, you have thrifted it.
 If you buy a dress while you're there, you have thrifted the dress.

 Thrifting is the act of browsing or buying something at a thrift store.

 Trash picking is looking through residential or commercial garbage with the goal of salvaging something usable or salable.

 Dumper diving and curb shopping are similar terms that are frequently used interchangeably with trash picking.

-A trinket is a small object (piece of jewelry, home accessory, or other decorative item) of little monetary value.
+A trinket is a small object (a piece of jewelry, home accessory, or another decorative item) of little monetary value.
 Synonyms for trinket include kickshaw, gewgaw, and gimcrack.